Nicolab/crystal-dbx/guide/troubleshooting.md

 The goal of DBX is to bring a practical abstraction to crystal-db and its drivers.
 As a result, DBX leaves a lot of freedom to implement models and queries.
 This can lead to errors.
-For example at each end of query you have to choose the right executor (`to_o` / `to_o!` to force the return of a single resource, `to_a` to get an array of one or more resources).
+For example at each end of query you have to choose the right return of execution (`to_o` / `to_o!` to force the return of a single resource, `to_a` to get an array of one or more resources).
 This requires some knowledge of _SQL_ and [crystal-db](https://crystal-lang.github.io/crystal-db/api/latest/DB/QueryMethods.html).